-Environmental Services is designing a project to expand the Texas Wetland near SW Texas St and 26th Ave.
+Environmental Services, your sewer and stormwater utility, will soon begin construction on a project to expand the Texas Wetland near SW Texas Street and 26th Avenue.
 The project, at the headwaters of Stephens Creek, will include a new stream bed, a wetland, and native plantings.
-The site, which is currently an empty lot, will soon help to clean and filter stormwater runoff before it flows into Stephens Creek.
-Construction is tentatively scheduled to begin in August 2019.
+The site, which is currently an empty lot, will help to clean and filter stormwater runoff before it flows into Stephens Creek.

 The project will also include a reconfiguration of the current trail through the Texas Wetland, and provide a connection from SW Texas Street to a new pedestrian trail that will be constructed on the site to the east.
 This will help provide pedestrian connectivity from neighborhoods near SW Texas to SW Capitol Hill Road, Hillsdale, and beyond.

 Stephens Creek runs from its headwaters near Hillsdale to the Willamette River just north of the Sellwood Bridge.
 It is unique in Portland in that it runs largely above ground.
 Smaller tributaries and springs feed the stream, in addition to stormwater runoff.
 Based on an understanding of southwest Portland’s unique geology, hydrology, and geography, Environmental Services is working with partners to improve and restore watershed health in Stephens Creek.
 A healthy watershed provides habitat for fish, birds, and other wildlife and delivers cold, clean water to the Willamette River.

 For more information about Stephens Creek, got to: www.portlandoregon.gov/bes/stephenscreek.

 You can expect the following impacts and activities during construction:

 With questions, comments or for more information, contact Joe Tursi at Joe.Tursi@portlandoregon.gov or 503-823-5753.